 The project aims to fill urban population data gaps in developing countries by harnessing the power of Earth Observation (EO) data and AI.
-Through an innovative framework, very-high-resolution satellite information will be fused with ancillary sources, such as Volunteer Geographic Information data and machine learning.
-The long-term goal of POPAI is to better understand the synergy and potential of AI and EO towards scalable population mapping, helping address the United Nations Sustainable Development Goals, support evidence-based policymaking and foster a better future for the cities of tomorrow.
+An innovative framework will fuse high-resolution satellite information with ancillary sources, such as Volunteer Geographic Information data and machine learning.
+The long-term goal of POPAI is to understand better the synergy and potential of AI and EO towards scalable population mapping, help address the United Nations Sustainable Development Goals, support evidence-based policymaking and foster a better future for the cities of tomorrow.

 About the Digital Futures Postdoc Fellow